dx111/jupyterhub-pachyderm/README.md

 - Seamless authentication with Pachyderm: if auth is enabled on the Pachyderm cluster, you login to JupyterHub with your Pachyderm credentials (if auth is not enabled, a global login is used.)
 - Built-in support for Pachyderm interactivity in Python notebooks via our official Python client library, [python-pachyderm](https://github.com/pachyderm/python-pachyderm/).
 If auth is enabled on the Pachyderm cluster, client instances will additionally be automatically authenticated to be same as as JupyterHub user.

+## Supported Platforms

+Tested on these platforms:

+* GKE (kubernetes 1.13)
+* EKS (kubernetes 1.13)
+* Docker for mac (kubernetes 1.14)

+This is currently known not to work on kubernetes 1.16-based environments (including minikube.)

 ## Deploying JupyterHub

 ### Prerequisites